TizianoCitro/sudoku-p2p/README.md

 ## Unit testing
-The unit testing has been performed by using `Junit`.
+The unit testing has been performed with the use of `JUnit`.

 Tests are implemented in the "SudokuGameTest" class, in which each method of the `SudokuGame` interface (corresponding to the functionality of the application) is tested.
-Each method used for testing purposes is annotated with `@Test`, a JUnit annotation that specifies that the method is running a test case.
+Each method used for testing purposes is annotated with `@Test`, a JUnit annotation which specifies that the method is running a test case.
-The order for test execution is described by the `@Order` annotation and for doing so, it is required to annotate the class as following:
+The order for test execution is described by the `@Order` annotation and for doing so, it is required to annotate the test class (in our case SudokuGameTest) as following:

 ```java
 @TestMethodOrder(OrderAnnotation.class)